SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/DrawingTools/PolygonShapeTool/README.md

 #Polygon Shape Tools Sample

-This sample demonstrate how to draw a polygon shape.
-Diagram allows to create the Polygon shape by clicking and moving the mouse at runtime on the diagram page.
+This sample demonstrates how to draw a polygon shape.
+The diagram allows you to create the Polygon shape by clicking and moving the mouse at runtime on the diagram page.

 Demo link: